anchore/grant/README.md

 ## Usage

+Grant can be used to deny specific licenses, allowing all others.
+It can also be used to allow specific licenses, denying all others.

-The following is an example of a `deny` oriented configuration:
+The following is an example of a `deny` oriented configuration which will deny `*` and allow `MIT` and `Apache-2`:

 ```yaml
 #.grant.yaml